This post may contain affiliate links.

 Despite being on the petite size, Ireland still packs a punch.
 What it lacks in size it certainly makes up for in character.
-Filled with a wealth of historic sites and breath-taking landscape, Ireland is bursting with must-see attractions and things to do.
+Filled with a wealth of historic sites and breath-taking landscape, Ireland is bursting with must-see attractions and things to do including some family-friendly beaches.
 The best bit of all?
-The kids will love every moment of it.
+The kids will likely love every moment of it.
 Ireland is access all areas and the perfect place for inquisitive minds and budding explorers.

 The best way to see Ireland when travelling with children is by car.
 By planning a self-drive tour of the Emerald Isle, you give yourself the freedom of a flexible itinerary and the control over where you go, what you see, and when you do it.
 Hiring a car couldn’t be easier, all that’s left to do is choose which of these star attractions you want to visit.